AlyNefel/JAVA-STACK-January-2025/Week1/Day5/StepsToFollow.md

 **P.S.: Without Database Dependencies**

 1. **Create a New Spring Boot Starter Project**
-   - Use Spring Initializr or your preferred IDE to create a new Spring Boot project.
+   - Use Spring Initializr or your STS IDE to create a new Spring Boot project.

 2. **Add a New Folder Named `webapp`**
    - Under `/src/main`, create a new folder named `webapp`.